tiagoReichert/cloud-challenge/readme.md

 ### Additional comments:
- I did not use any infrastructure automation software (like Ansible), because in this case it was not needed (the deploy is simple enough like it is), however, if this software would be deployed for production, some changes would need to be done, but this would require more hosts, and for this challenge I should use only one host.
+ I did not use any infrastructure automation software (like Ansible), because in this case it was not needed (the deploy is simple enough like it is).
+If this software would be deployed for production, some changes would need to be done, however, this would require more hosts, and for this challenge I should use only one host.

 Some things that could be improved are: